 Short Shag With Bangs

-The short shag with bangs can actually make you say, “I woke up like this” in the morning.
+The short shag with bangs is very low-maintenance.
 The versatility of a shag hairstyle is endless.
 The bangs can be placed perfectly to sweep your eyebrows and accentuate your eyes.
 There are messy layers that lift and add playfulness to the hair.
 Short shags are perfect for women with fine, medium, and thick hair.

 Disheveled Short Purple Shag